-Though mainly remembered today for its classic board games, defunct toy giant Milton Bradley played a small but interesting role in early video game history.
+Though mainly remembered today for its classic board games, defunct toy giant Milton Bradley played an interesting bit part in early video game history.
 Most notably, they released the Microvision in 1979.
 A full decade before the Game Boy, this black-and-white handheld system was the first of its class to play games on interchangeable cartridges.
-It did not sell well at all.
+It did not sell well.

 While there isn’t a lot about Abadox that’s original, it does have its strengths.
-It’s a solid shooter and the positively disgusting enemy designs and detailed sprites and backgrounds do a much better job conveying the premise of flying through the innards of a giant alien than Life Force ever did.
+The core shooting mechanics are solid and the positively disgusting enemy designs and detailed sprites and backgrounds do a much better job actually conveying the premise of flying through the innards of a giant alien than Life Force’s ever did.

-Here’s the setup: In the year 5012, the planet of Abadox is attacked and devoured by an alien menace known as Parasitis.
+Here’s the setup: the year is 5012 and the planet of Abadox has just been attacked and devoured by an alien menace known as Parasitis.
 The Abadox space fleet mounts an attack on Parasitis, but is wiped out.
 The sole survivor is Second Lieutenant Nazal, who was late to the battle thanks to spaceship engine trouble.
 To save the galaxy and avenge his fallen comrades, Nazal must don his armored spacesuit and attempt to fly inside Parasitis and destroy it from the inside.
 Oh, and also Princess Maria of Abadox was on board a hospital ship swallowed by the alien, so you need to rescue her, too.
 Thank goodness!
-I was running pretty low on motivation with that saving the entire universe angle, but now that there’s a total space babe involved, sign me up!
+I was running pretty low on motivation with that saving the universe and avenging the loss of my entire home planet angle, but now that there’s a total space babe involved, sign me up!

 The rest of the action consists of bog standard 8-bit shooter stuff.
 You start out slow and almost defenseless, with a puny “pea shooter” gun.
 Certain enemies will drop power-ups when defeated.
 These include speed boosts, weapon upgrades, rotating satellites that surround you and block enemy attacks, and a shield that lets you survive contact with a bullet or two.
 One touch from an enemy or wall will blow you up, which strips away all your power-ups and sends you back to a checkpoint immediately after the last boss you defeated.
-Thankfully, each stage has a mid-boss halfway through, so once you beat it, you won’t get sent back all the way to the start of the level upon death.
+Thankfully, each stage has a mid-boss halfway through that doubles as a checkpoint.
+Once you beat it, you won’t get sent back all the way to the start of the level upon death.
 You’ve probably seen all this before.
 It’s Gradius 101.

 Unlike a lot of shooters for the system, Abadox does provide unlimited continues, so you’ll never have to start over from the beginning of the game when you die unless you choose to.
 This makes it a good choice for those that really hate forced restarts, although it does come at a price: Some of the stage layouts and enemy placement can be claustrophobic and chaotic to a downright fiendish degree.
 If you thought building your strength back up after being sent back to a checkpoint in Gradius was hard, Abadox takes it to a whole other level.
 The game does technically give you the power-ups necessary to squeak by in these cases, but much memorization and messy trial and error will be needed to figure out the ideal path.